Mordecai Kaplan: Life and work

-Early in his career, Kaplan became a devotee of the scientific and historical study of the Bible.
+Early in his career, Kaplan became a devotee of the scientific and historical study of the Hebrew Bible.
 He was the leading educator to confront rabbis, teachers, and laity with the changes in Jewish thought that had become necessary once the Bible had been exposed to modern techniques of examination and interpretation.
 But far from denigrating the genius of the biblical text, Kaplan taught his students to regard it as an indispensable source for an understanding of Jewish peoplehood and Jewish civilization.

 In 1912, he was an advisor to the creators of the Young Israel movement of Modern Orthodox Judaism, together with Rabbi Israel Friedlander.

-In speeches and articles in 1912 and 1916 he chided American Orthodox Judaism for not adequately embracing modernity.
+In speeches and articles in 1912 and 1916, he chided American Orthodox Judaism for not adequately embracing modernity.
 He was a leader in creating the Jewish community center concept.
-Around 1916-1918 he organized the Jewish Center in New York, a community organization with a Modern Orthodox synagogue as its nucleus, the first of its kind in the United States, and was its rabbi until 1922.
+Around 1916-1918, he organized the Jewish Center in New York, a community organization with a Modern Orthodox synagogue as its nucleus—the first of its kind in the United States—and served as its rabbi until 1922.

-Kaplan's ideology and rhetoric had been evolving, over the decade, but it was not until 1920 that he finally took a clear and irrevocable stand, criticizing "the fundamental doctrine of Orthodoxy, which is that tradition is infallible...
+Kaplan's ideology and rhetoric had been evolving over the decade, but it was not until 1920 that he finally took a clear and irrevocable stand, criticizing "the fundamental doctrine of Orthodoxy, which is that tradition is infallible...
 The doctrine of infallibility rules out of court all research and criticism and demands implicit faith in the truth of whatever has come down from the past.
 It precludes all conscious development in thought and practice..."
 However, he was even more critical of Reform, saying that Reform was worse due to what he called Reform's "absolute break with the Judaism of the past".

-Yet he still remained the Rabbi of the center until around 1922, when he resigned due to these ideological conflicts with the some of lay leadership.
+Yet he remained the rabbi of the center until around 1922, when he resigned due to ideological conflicts with some of the lay leadership.
 He, along with a sizeable group of congregants, then established the Society for the Advancement of Judaism, which later became the core of the Reconstructionist movement.

-He held the first public celebration of a bat mitzvah in the United States, for his daughter Judith Kaplan, on March 18, 1922, at the Society for the Advancement of Judaism, his synagogue in New York City.
+He held the first public celebration of a bat mitzvah in the United States, for his daughter Judith Kaplan, on March 18, 1922, at the Society for the Advancement of Judaism.
 Judith read from the Torah at this ceremony, a role that had traditionally been reserved for males.